Localization of smooth p-power torsion representations of GL_2(Q_p): Localization of smooth GL2(Qp) -representations

 \begin{prop} Let~$Y$ be a finite subset of~$X$.
 If $\pi$ is an object of $\cA^{\fg}_Y$ and $\pi'$ is an object of~$\cA^{\fg}$, then passing to the completion along $Y$ induces isomorphisms

-\end{prop} \begin{proof} Although the category~$\cA^{\fg}$ does not have enough injectives or projectives, the map in the statement of the proposition is well-defined by Corollary~\ref{cor:completion is exact}, viewing the $\Ext^i$-groups as morphisms in the derived category, or equivalently as groups of Yoneda extensions.
+\end{prop} \begin{proof} Although the category~$\cA^{\fg}$ does not have enough injectives or projectives, the map in the statement of the proposition is well-defined by Corollary~\ref{cor:completion is exact}, viewing the $\Ext^i$-groups as groups of Yoneda extensions.

 Since~$Y$ is finite, $\cA_Y^{\fg}$ is a finite length category, and so it decomposes as a direct product of blocks.
-Writing~$\pi$ as a direct sum according to this decomposition we see that it suffices to prove the proposition when~$Y = \{x\}$ consists of a single closed points of~$X$, possibly not defined over~$\bF$.
+Writing~$\pi$ as a direct sum according to this decomposition we see that it suffices to prove the proposition when~$Y = \{x\}$ consists of a single closed point of~$X$, possibly not defined over~$\bF$.

-On the other hand, every object of~$\cA^{\fg}$ has a finite filtration whose graded pieces are either finite length representations or isomorphic to $\cInd_{KZ}^G(\sigma)$ for a Serre weight~$\sigma$.
-Since~$\pi' \mapsto \widehat{\pi}'_Y$ is exact, it follows by d\'evissage that it suffices to prove the claim when $\pi$ is irreducible, and either $\pi' = \cInd_{KZ}^G(\sigma)$ or~$\pi'$ has finite length.
-When~$\pi'$ has finite length the result is immediate from Lemma~\ref{proExtgroups}.
+On the other hand, every object of~$\cA^{\fg}$ has a finite filtration whose graded pieces are quotients of compact inductions of Serre weights.
+Applying Corollary~\ref{cor:cofinite length}, and passing to a refinement of the filtration, we thus see that the graded pieces are either irreducible, or isomorphic to $\cInd_{KZ}^G(\sigma)$ for a Serre weight~$\sigma$.
+Since~$\pi' \mapsto \widehat{\pi}'_Y$ is exact, it follows by d\'evissage that it suffices to prove the claim when $\pi$ is irreducible, and either $\pi' = \cInd_{KZ}^G(\sigma)$ or~$\pi'$ is irreducible.
+When~$\pi'$ is irreducible and not contained in~$\cA_Y^{\fg}$, the result is immediate because both sides vanish.
+If~$\pi'$ is an irreducible object of~$\cA_Y^{\fg}$, the result is a consequence of Lemma~\ref{lem:finite Y limitExt} (using Lemma~\ref{lem: smooth Ext equals admissible Ext} and Lemma~\ref{lem:Yoneda} to identify $\Ext^i_{\cA^{\fg}}(\pi, \pi')$ with $\Ext^i_{\cA_Y}(\pi, \pi')$, and Lemma~\ref{lem:adjoint and colimits} to identify $\Ext^i_{\cA_Y}(\pi, \pi')$ with $\Ext^i_{\cA^{\fg}_Y}(\pi, \pi')$).